GregRos/preszr/README.md

 # Szr

-A lightweight library for encoding complex objects with references as simple JSON objects so they can be serialized.
-It also supports encoding type information, restoring an object's prototype after it has been decoded, and custom encodings in general.
+`szr` is a lightweight library for encoding complex objects so they can be serialized.
+The encoding `szr` uses creates a simple JSON output that describes objects, references between those objects, their prototypes, and so on.
+You can send this output over the network and use `szr` to reconstruct the original object at the destination, possibly attaching the correct prototype.

+For more information about how `szr`represents objects, see *szr output* below.

+`szr` supports almost all platform-independent objects out of the box and can be easily configured to support your own.
+You can also write more involved encodings to support platform-specific objects and so on.

 Szr does not use decorators or schemas.

-For information about how szr encodes objects, see *szr representation* below.
+It's a lot simpler than that.

 For example, this library can encode the object `obj` so that it can be serialized, sent over the network, and then deserialized at the destination.